alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 In the figures below, I show the (normalized) size of the largest connected component (LCC) as a function of the number of removed nodes.
 In each figure, pale pink represents the degree-based approach and pale blue represents the GND method[^1].
-Since Petter Holme's implementation comes with a randomness to make the ouput independent of the labeling of nodes, I have used the average value.
+Since Petter Holme's implementation comes with a randomness to make the ouput independent of the labeling of nodes, I have used average values.
 Moreover, in order to have a baseline, the black line shows the average of a random node removal approach and the shaded region represents the standard deviation.
 The insets present the acumulated cost (i.e, the degree sum) of removing the vertices.

 [^1]: The GND method uses a cascading approach for dismantling, which means that measurements are updated after each deletion.
 For this reason, the same procedure was applied for removing the highest degree vertices.
 The alternative approach, in which the nodes to be removed are obtained only once, is known as [simultaneous attack](https://www.nature.com/articles/srep37954).